• Skip to primary navigation

 Meanwhile, heat 1 tablespoon of oil in a pan and add cubed potatoes in the oil.
 Fry them well with little salt and turmeric powder.
 Once the potatoes turn slightly golden, take them out from oil and set aside.

-Frying onion and ginger in mustard oil
+Frying onion and ginger in mustard oil, later addition of spice powders

 Add the remaining oil to the pan and, once hot, add the bay leaf and cinnamon stick.
 Following that, add the chopped onion to the oil and cook it until transparent.